Zeal8bit/Zeal-8-bit-OS/README.md

 The command `zos_add_outputs(hello)` post-processes the final executable to produce a raw binary (without metadata), which is the format accepted by the Zeal 8-bit OS kernel.

-You can find working examples using CMake for all supported toolchains in [kernel_headers/examples](https://github.com/Zeal8bit/Zeal-8-bit-OS/tree/main/kernel_headers/examples).
+You can find working examples for all supported toolchains in [examples](https://github.com/Zeal8bit/Zeal-8-bit-OS/tree/main/examples), one folder per example.
+They are built (and optionally run) by a [pytest suite](https://github.com/Zeal8bit/Zeal-8-bit-OS/tree/main/tests) that is also used in CI.

 # Version History